 Hi, writers.

-The submission process can be intimidating, I know, and Iā€™ve been grateful to editors who are clear on what theyā€™re looking for and how to connect, like a hand reaching out from the clouds.
+The submission process can be intimidating, I know, and I’ve been grateful to editors who are clear about what they’re looking for and how to connect, like a hand reaching out from the clouds.

 Here I am, reaching out.

 I joined Northwestern University Press as an acquisitions editor in January 2023.
-Iā€™ll be updating this doc as I get my feet wet, so keep checking back.
-Iā€™ll also talk occasionally about what Iā€™m looking for on Twitter, until that site goes up in flames and I head somewhere else.
+I’ll update this doc periodically with what I’m looking for and will also talk about it occasionally on Twitter until that site goes up in flames and I head somewhere else Bluesky.

 NUP.

 A lifetime ago, a friend handed me Viola Spolin's Improvisation for the Theatre.
-My love for that book put a spotlight on Northwestern University Pressā€”and university presses as a wholeā€”in lifting the local voices that shape our communities and the international voices that drive our cultural and political conversations.
+My love for that book put a spotlight on Northwestern University Press—and university presses as a whole—in lifting the local voices that shape our communities and the international voices that drive our cultural and political conversations.
 I read Angela Jackson because of NUP.
-I read Dostoyevskiā€™s diaries because of NUP.
+I read Dostoyevski’s diaries because of NUP.
 I read Nikki Finney and Patricia Smith and Meena Alexander.
 Martin Espada.
-Herta MĆ¼ller.
+Herta Müller.
 Mary Zimmerman.
 Bluebirds Croon in the Choir, my favorite Joe Meno collection. neckbone: visual verses by avery r. young, whose live performances take my breath away.
 In 2021 I joined NUP as an author, and the care given to my books (mid-pandemic! world on fire! etc.!) made me want to be a part of this team.

 I am so proud to be a part of this team.

-Iā€™m telling you why I came here in the hope that you consider why you want to come here.
+I’m telling you why I came here in the hope that you consider why you want to come here.
 Give a look to our recent publications.
-See what we do.
+I cannot emphasize that enough—a solid half of the submissions in my inbox are not a fit for our lists (here’s the wonderful Rebecca Colesworthy on how acquisitions editors assess this).

 What should I submit to you?